ghmartinez/netco/README.md

 ## Contact

-For further information about Netco Project, please contact us at netcoprojectcontact@gmail.com.
+For further information about Netco Project, please contact us at sergio@pantheon.work.

 ## Disclaimer